Capital Calls: Chinese e-insurance IPO warns Wall Street

 What’s left is mainly an online marketplace for insurance with ugly financials.
 The company has run at an operating loss since 2018 yet founder Shen Peng told Reuters “becoming profitable is not our priority”.

 China needs alternatives to supplement thin public coverage.
-Ant, for all its troubles, is sticking with mutual aid here.
+Ant, for all its troubles, is sticking with mutual aid.
 But until a profitable model is found, best not price too aggressively.
 (By Pete Sweeney)

 Earlier in Capital Calls: